Starting a business can feel a bit like trying to solve a Rubik’s cube.

 There are many moving parts; and, it’s not always clear where all of them should go.

-And, one of the most challenging pieces of the startup puzzle is choosing a name for your business.
+One of the most challenging pieces of the startup puzzle is choosing a name for your business.

 Your business name is the single most important identifier for your new company.
 It’s how your customers will identify and remember you.
 It’s part of your company’s brand identity and will influence your logo design and your entire visual brand.
 So, it’s not a decision that you should take lightly.